 This, of course, leads one to wonder what the most valuable pennies of the 20th century are.
 (This cut-off date excludes the large cent, Flying Eagle cent, and most Indian Head pennies.)

 Most of the Lincoln Wheat cents one encounters from the 1930s, 1940s, and 1950s are worth only a few cents each.
 And worn Lincoln Memorial cents struck from 1959 through 1981 are worth about 2 cents for their copper value.
 Circulated Lincoln cents made since are generally worth their face value.

-But there are several valuable pennies worth much more than just a few cents apiece.
-Here’s a rundown of 10 of the most valuable pennies made since 1900:
+But there are several valuable pennies worth money, much more than just a few cents apiece.
+Some of these one cent coins are worth hundreds!
+Here’s a rundown of 10 of the most expensive pennies made since 1900:

 Only 484,000 pieces were made, and far fewer exist today, pushing prices above $600 for well-worn examples and more than $1,300 for uncirculated specimens.

 The 1914-D Lincoln cent is among the most valuable Wheat pennies, which feature wheat ears on the reverse side (tails side).
 It sells for around $150 in well-worn grades and well over $2,200 in uncirculated grades.